 Despite its popularity, 304 often gets lumped in with 303 stainless steel during conversation.

-Why?
-Beats us.
-These stainless steel alloys are one number apart, but they do have noticeable differences that make one more suitable for certain projects than the other.
+While these stainless steel alloys are one number apart, they do have unique attributes that make one more suitable for certain applications than the other.

 Let’s do an old-fashioned 303 vs 304 stainless steel properties comparison.